Fitting a kitchen takes planning and know-how. How to create a design that works for you

 How long does kitchen fitting take?

-Again, this will depend on the size of the kitchen, who is carrying out the work and whether the kitchen fitting is part of a larger project such as a self-build, kitchen extension or full-home renovation.
+This will depend on the kitchen size, who is carrying out the work, and whether the kitchen fitting is part of a larger project, such as a self-build, kitchen extension, or full-home renovation.

-However, a straightforward kitchen installation (i.e a kitchen replacement) can be expected to take between three days to a week.
-Longer if the room is larger and you are adding anything extra such as a kitchen island.
+However, a straightforward kitchen installation (i.e a kitchen replacement) can be expected to take between three days and a week.
+Longer if the room is larger and you are adding an extra element, such as a kitchen island.

 mock up of kitchen design with half drawing and half photo